colin2wang/flutter_epub_reader/README.md

 - **Bottom Navigation Bar**: Displays page numbers and navigation buttons, usable in full-screen mode
 - **Auto-save**: Automatically saves reading progress and settings, restores on next open

+### Bookshelf Features
+- **Add to Bookshelf**: Add books from file picker or directly from reader
+- **Cover Display**: Automatic extraction and display of book covers from EPUB files
+- **Book Details Page**: View detailed information including title, author, reading progress, and more
+- **Duplicate Prevention**: Uses MD5 hash to prevent adding duplicate books
+- **Reading Progress Tracking**: Automatically tracks and displays last read chapter
+- **Quick Access**: One-tap access to continue reading from where you left off
+- **Remove Books**: Easy removal of books from bookshelf with confirmation dialog

 ## Dependencies

 This project uses the following main dependencies: